stackreduce/stackreduce/README.md

 # Stackreduce

-TODO: Write a gem description
+TODO: Rails API Wrapper for [Stackreduce.com](http://www.stackreduce.com/)
 ## Installation

 Add this line to your application's Gemfile: